collocations.org

 I feel it is my civic duty to vote.

-He felt it was his moral duty to help his neighbour.
+He felt it was his moral duty to help others.

 fail in

-He had failed in his duty towards his daughter.
+He had failed in his duty to his daughter.

 assign, charge sb with, impose